LDS vs Creation Ex Nihilo

 Ephesians 2:8-9, "For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast."

-The Law of Eternal Progression could not have began in a past eternity and continue in ages future, because it is in direct contradiction to God's grace.
+The Law of Eternal Progression could not have begun in a past eternity and continue in ages future, because it is in direct contradiction to God's grace.
 It also does not make sense because of the eternal nature of God.

 James 4:12, "There is one lawgiver, who is able to save and to destroy:"